Optimize and Defrag Windows 10 Hard Drive

 Scheduling the process - Disk Defragmentation

-The process of Disk Defragmentation is set as once in a week by default.
-However, you can schedule the process on daily as well as a monthly basis with the help of Optimize Drives.
-To do this, first, click on Change Settings option situated in Schedule optimization section.
-From the next window, you’ll get the option to switch between monthly, weekly and daily options.
+The process of Disk Defragmentation is set as once a week by default.
+However, you can schedule the process daily and monthly with the help of Optimize Drives.
+To do this, click the Change Settings option in the Schedule Optimization section.
+You can switch between monthly, weekly, and daily options from the next window.
 Also, verify whether the option Run on a Schedule is turned ON.
-Once, you hit on Choose button, it means you have selected a drive that you want to include in Defragmentation schedule.
+Once you hit the Choose button, you have selected a drive you want to include in the Defragmentation schedule.

 An important note on Solid State Drives (SSDs)!

-Since SSDs have a different style of file arrangement as well as they have a good read and write speed and do not slow down like traditional hard drives, they do not require to be fragmented.
+Since SSDs have a different style of file arrangement, as they have a good read and write speed and do not slow down like traditional hard drives, they do not require to be fragmented.
 Defragmentation can make them down their lifespan.
-Even you can include SSD drive for Optimization schedule as well.
+You can even include an SSD drive for the Optimization schedule.

-However, if System Restore is enabled on Windows 10, the SSD drive gets defragmented automatically when it feels it has to be done.
-You can the Windows 10 to deal with this setting as it better knows what is good for your computer.
+However, if System Restore is enabled on Windows 10, the SSD drive gets defragmented automatically when it must be done.
+You can use Windows 10 to deal with this setting as it better knows what suits your computer.

-Like defragmentation and optimization, there is one more aspect called Formatting that accounts in speeding up your computer as well as the speed of external storage devices.
+Like defragmentation and optimization, one more aspect called Formatting accounts for speeding up your computer and the speed of external storage devices.
 Well, formatting is a good idea.
-But, sometimes you may lose your precious data if you haven’t taken a backup before formatting.
+But, sometimes, you may lose your precious data if you haven’t taken a backup before formatting.
 So, maintaining backups is a wise idea!

 You can also learn how to get back data from formatted hard drive with the help of Remo Hard Drive Recovery Software and get the job done in a few simple steps.